danitso/docker-control/README.md

    for your operating system
 1. Add the path to your system's `PATH` variable.

+**Important**: Git must be installed on Mac in order to retrieve and change shared directories.

 ## Usage

 The utility has a simple set of commands which are invoked like this: